Planet Engulfment Signatures in Twin Stars: Results

 As shown in Figure \ref{fig:figure1}, for low-mass stars (0.5$-$0.7 $M_{\odot}$), engulfment of a 10 $M_{\oplus}$ planet does not produce observable enrichment at $>$0.05 dex levels because the accreted material is heavily diluted within the deep stellar convective envelope.
 The enrichment is more pronounced for more massive stars with thinner convective envelopes; for solar-like stars (0.8$-$1.2 $M_{\odot}$), engulfing 10 $M_{\oplus}$ of planetary material initially produces enrichment at levels of $\sim$0.06$-$0.33 dex.
 Because the 0.8$-$0.9 $M_{\odot}$ stars still have comparatively deep envelopes, the initial enrichment is not well above 0.05 dex to begin with, and drops below this after by $\sim$20 Myr.
 However the higher mass stars in this range (1$-$1.2 $M_{\odot}$) maintain enrichment at $>$0.05 dex for $\sim$90 Myr$-$2 Gyr.

 Figure \ref{fig:figure1} shows that for models with higher mass ($M \gtrsim 1 \, M_\odot$), the refractory abundances of a star that engulfed a planet are predicted to eventually decrease \textit{below} those of a star that did not engulf a planet within 8 Gyr post-engulfment.
 The strength of this counter-intuitive effect increases with stellar mass.
 Inspection of our $1.2 \, M_\odot$ models with engulfment reveals that they are typically $\sim$200 K cooler and $\sim$1.5\% larger in radius than their reference models.
 Surprisingly, the models with engulfment have thinner surface convection zones, leading to faster gravitational settling of heavy elements and hence lower refractory abundances long after the engulfment event.
 The exact cause of this structural difference is not clear and should be examined in future work.
-There is an exception for iron, whose photospheric abundance increases at $\sim$5 Gyr in the $1.2 \, M_\odot$ model due to radiative levitation (Figures \ref{fig:figure1} and \ref{fig:figure2}).
+There is an exception for certain isotopic species that are subject to radiative levitation (e.g, $^{56}$Fe, $^{27}$Al, $^{28}$Si), whose abundances increase at $\sim$5 Gyr in the $1.2 \, M_\odot$ model (Figures \ref{fig:figure1} and \ref{fig:figure2}).

 Apart from this case, we found little difference between the chemical species in our models; the relative abundance of each decreases on nearly identical timescales.
 For thermohaline mixing, this is expected as it affects all elements equally.
 In principle, gravitational settling causes heavier elements to sink below the convective zone faster, but the difference is not discernible in our results.
 Note that the enrichment signature provided by oxygen is much weaker than those of other elements due to the large amount of oxygen already present in the star.